PackagePages/LaravelPackage.com/docs/08-models-and-migrations.md

 }
 ```

-However, hat if the user of our package has an `Admin` and a `User` model and the author of a `Post` can be an `Admin` model or a `User` model ?
+However, what if the user of our package has an `Admin` and a `User` model and the author of a `Post` can be an `Admin` model or a `User` model ?
 In such cases, you can opt for a polymorphic relationship.

 ### Approach 2: Using a Polymorphic Relationship